sc-ventures/cloudbreak-documentation/docs/images.md

 * `images`: Contains information about the created images.
 The burned images are stored in the `base-images` section.
 * `versions`: Contains the `cloudbreak` entry, which includes mapping between Cloudbreak versions and the image identifiers of burned images available for these Cloudbreak versions.

 The `base-images` section stores one or more image "records".
-Every image "record" must contain the date, description, images, os, and uuid fields.
+Every image "record" must contain the date, description, images, os, os_type, and uuid fields.

 | Field | Description |
 |---|---|